AgustinCeballos37/AgustinCeballos37/README.md

 - 👋 Hi, I’m @AgustinCeballos37, a Self Learn apassionate
 - 👀 I’m interested in technology and science
-- 🌱 I’m currently learning develop software
+- 🌱 I’m currently learning to be a Software Developer
 - 💞️ I’m looking to collaborate on some proyects to keep learning
 - 📫 How to reach me linkedlIn or Twitter